mwelzl/oppd/draft-welzl-panrg-oppd.md

 * Endpoint: an entity that communicates with one or more other endpoints using a specific transport protocol.
 It is locally identified by the 5-tuple of IP address pair, protocol and port numbers.

 # General assumptions

 * On-path proxy devices are expected to carry out functions in relation to a base connection.
-Thus, they must be on the same path, which means that communication with them must use the same 5-tuple.
+Thus, they must be on the same path, which means that communication with them must use the same 5-tuple as the base connection.

 * Endpoint initiation: OPPD must be initiated by an endpoint.
 First, in the presence of NATs, this is the only way to ensure that communication with the proxy use the same IP addresses and port numbers as the base connection.
 Second, in this way, endpoints can execute some kind of flow control to avoid the reception of many unsolicited announcements.

+* Proxies must somehow prove that they are on-path, perhaps akin to the way it is done with several ICMP messages, by including the first 64 bits of the original packet that evoked them {{?RFC792}}.
+This establishes a certain minimal level of trust, since on-path devices are in the position to do whatever they want with a connection's packets anyway -- for example discard, rate-limit or duplicate them.

 # A survey of possibilities

+Please insert your ideas below -- or add a description of a scheme that already exists.

-## Sidekick
+## Endpoint to proxy

+### Special packet of base connection

-In {{Sidekick}}, endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker.
-Such inline signaling could confuse receivers, but sidekicks target protocols such as QUIC that discard cryptographically unauthenticated data anyway.
+Sidekick {{Sidekick}} endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker.
+Such inline signaling could confuse receiving endpoints, but sidekicks target protocols such as QUIC that discard cryptographically unauthenticated data anyway.

+Secure Middlebox-Assisted QUIC {{SMAQ}} leaves the design of a proxy discovery solution as future work, but also suggests to multiplex the necessary signaling over the same 5-tuple as the base connection.
+The paper mentions that, in this case, "an open problem still to overcome is the possible collision of Connection IDs".

+### Header options

+An endpoint could use a newly defined TCP option or a UDP option
+{{?I-D.ietf-tsvwg-udp-options}} to signal proxy support.
+Such an option could be defined to be ignored by the receiving endpoint, and receiving endpoints that are not upgraded to support the option should ignore it anyway.
+In case of QUIC, for example, the QUIC implementation at the receiving endpoint would not even be informed about the message in the option.
+This approach might have the advantage of not possibly confusing the receiving endpoint, and it does not require the endhost to send an additional packet.

+## Proxy to endpoint

+### Special packet of base connection

-The proxy replies to a sidekick-request packet by sending a special packet from the receiver's IP address and port number back to the endpoint.
+A sidekick proxy replies to a sidekick-request packet by sending a special packet from the receiver's IP address and port number back to the endpoint {{Sidekick}}.
 This packet contains a sidekick-reply marker, an opaque session ID, and an IP address and port number for communicating with the proxy.
 Upon receiving the sidekick-reply packet, the sender begins communicating directly with the proxy from a different UDP port.
 It initially sends back the session ID and configuration parameters to start receiving quACKs (special ACKs crafted by a Sidekick proxy).

-## SMAQ

-In {{SMAQ}}, ...TODO.

-## UDP options
+### Header options

-TODO.
-Describe the possibility (if there is one?).

-## Please insert your idea here

-... or something that already exists.
-And give a brief description of how it works.
+A proxy could use insert a newly defined TCP option or a UDP option
+{{?I-D.ietf-tsvwg-udp-options}} in a returning packet (e.g., an ACK) to answer back to the endpoint that originally announced its proxy support.
+This approach does not require the proxy to send an additional packet.

 # A survey of open issues